 Northbourne Park School wants children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of peer on peer abuse will be reported to the DCPC and will be recorded, investigated, and dealt with in line with the school's policies, including child protection, anti-bullying and behaviour.
+All allegations of peer on peer abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with the school's policies, including child protection, anti-bullying and behaviour.
 Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place.
+It is also important to ensure the children understand that the law on child on child abuse is there to protect them rather than criminalise them.